chiachunlee3/CW2024/README.md

 # Refactoring
 ## Reduced the hitbox of enemy
 Make the hitbox of enemy smaller so that the projectile need to actually hit the enemy plane to count as a hit.
 In ActiveActor class, made a function to get the precise bound of the image of the enemy plane.

+## Rearrange the Game Over Screen layout
+Make the game over layout image fit into the screen, by adjusting the image width and height, moved the game over image so that it's centered on the screen.
+This helps to make the game over screen more visible and readable.